HandsOnDataViz/book/docs/HandsOnDataViz.md

     scale.
 Click the *More options* button, and under *Legend*, change *Labels* to *custom*, and click each label to edit the text that appears on the map menu, as shown in Figure
-    <a href="#fig:datawrapper-symbolmap-intervals">8.30</a>.
+    <a href="#fig:datawrapper-symbolmap-intervals">8.31</a>.
 Learn more
     about these options in the [Datawrapper Academy post on customizing your symbol
     map](https://academy.datawrapper.de/article/120-customizing-your-symbol-map).

 <img src="images/08-map/datawrapper-symbolmap-intervals.png" alt="Customize the interval ranges and edit the legend." width="500" />
 <p class="caption">
-Figure 8.30: Customize the interval ranges and edit the legend.
+Figure 8.31: Customize the interval ranges and edit the legend.
 </p>

-1. Click the *Annotate* tab to insert a title, source notes, credits, and [customize the tooltips as described by Datawrapper Academy](https://academy.datawrapper.de/article/237-i-want-to-change-how-my-data-appears-in-tooltips#change-the-number-format).
+1. Under the *Visualize* screen, click the *Annotate* tab to insert a title, source notes, credits, and [customize the tooltips as described by Datawrapper Academy](https://academy.datawrapper.de/article/237-i-want-to-change-how-my-data-appears-in-tooltips#change-the-number-format).

-    Proceed to the *Publish & Embed* screen to share your map online.
+2. Click *Proceed* or advance to the *Publish & Embed* screen to share your work with others.
+If you logged into your free Datawrapper account, your work is automatically saved online in the *My Charts* menu in the top-right corner of the screen.
+Also, you can click the blue *Publish* button to generate the code to embed your interactive map on your website, as you’ll learn about in [Chapter 10: Embed on the Web](embed.html).
+In addition, you can *add your chart to River* if you wish to share your work more widely by allowing other Datawrapper users to adapt and reuse it.
+Furthermore, scroll all the way down and click the *Download PNG* button to export a static image of your map.
+Additional exporting and publishing options require a paid Datawrapper account.
+Or, if you prefer not to create an account, you can enter your email to receive the embed code.

 For assistance and additional options, see the [Datawrapper Academy support pages on symbol